 This tends to happen when a person receives coins as payment, and taxes are determined on the basis of the fair market value of the currency.
 More information on this can be found in Publication 525, entitled, Taxable and Nontaxable Income.

->

-> Gains on virtual currency can also be taxed based on increases in the fair market value.
-This is tackled more in-depth in Publication 554, entitled, Sales and Other Dispositions of Assets.
+Gains on virtual currency can also be taxed based on increases of the fair market value.
+This is tackled more in depth in Publication 554, entitled, Sales and Other Dispositions of Assets.
 By the same token, losses can also be deducted.

->

-> Capital assets are considered stocks, bonds, or other properties determined to be investment properties and instruments.
+Capital assets are considered stocks, bonds, or other properties determined to be investment properties and instruments.
 An expert can tell you for sure if your coins given as shares in a company are capital assets, but if so, both gains and losses are of interest to the treasury department and must be included in your income tabulations at the proper time.

 AI Capital Advisors can help your firm with its presentations and with developing its capital raise structure.
 Our aim is to provide you with a framework to help you achieve the best possible valuation.
 We invite you to reach out to us with any questions you may have, and we look forward to serving you.

 Photo courtesy of Pexels